codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 Notice that builds will be running in a single availability zone, so you must specify AvailabilityZone parameters.

-Install Runner using GKE Disks:
+Install Runner using GCE Disks:

 ```
 codefresh runner init [options] --set-value=Storage.Backend=gcedisk \